stormblog/sircmpwn.github.io/_posts/2015-11-01-Please-stop-using-slack.md

 helping others as I idle in your channel until the end of time.
 On Slack, I leave as soon as I'm done getting help because tabs in my browser are precious real estate.

+## Updates

+Addressing feedback on this article.

+**Slack IRC bridge**: Slack provides an IRC bridge that lets you connect to Slack with an IRC client.
+I've used it - it's a bit of a pain in the ass to set up, and once you have it, it's not ideal.
+They did put some effort into it, though, and it's usable.
+I'm not suggesting that Slack as a product is worse than IRC - I'm just saying that it's not better than IRC for FOSS projects, and probably not that much better for companies.

+**Clients**: Slack has several clients that use the API.
+That being said, there are fewer of them and for fewer platforms than IRC clients, and there are more libraries around IRC than there are for Slack.
+Also, the bigger issue is that I already have an IRC client, which I use for the hundreds of FOSS projects that use IRC, and I don't want to add a Slack client for one or two projects.

+**Gitter**: Gitter is bad for many of the same reasons Slack is.
+Please don't use it over IRC.

 [^1]: [Slack is quietly, unintentionally killing IRC - The Next Web](http://thenextweb.com/insider/2015/03/24/slack-is-quietly-unintentionally-killing-irc/)
 [^2]: [RFC 1459](https://www.rfc-editor.org/rfc/rfc1459.txt)